Skip to content

 What the SRV funds would be used for

-The proposed SRV will be used to fund maintenance and renewal of Councils assets and specifically.
+The proposed SRV would be used to fund maintenance and renewal of Council assets, specifically:

 How would the increase impact me?